jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 #### Helsinki Midnight Run

 I did the Helsinki Midnight Run for the 2nd time.
 This year the weather was even better than last year.
 No pouring rain, still no wind, pretty nice.
 The major challenge came from the fact that I didn't prepare for that run AT ALL.
 At least in 2024 I had done a few 7-8k runs 1 10k run.
 This time - nada.
 I suppose I thought I'd roll up and just wing it.
 The worst part, was that while I left ahead of time from home, in order to be there on time, and I was - more than 50 minutes before the start, I wasted 25 minutes driving in circles trying to park.
 That was terrible.
 On top of that, after I finally parked I had to queue for the bathrooms for another nearly 20 minutes which basically left me 3 minutes before the start of the run to "warm up" 😅.
 Despite all of that, the run went somewhat well, I finished in 56:56, which is a bit slower than the 54:08 from the previous year.
 To be honest, I'm happy with that score, given things were the way they were.
 I can definitely do better with some training.
 In fact, the goal was sub 50, but given the situation, yet again, I'm happy with the result.
-I had to stop and walk a bit this time betweek 8k and 10k, because of my knee starting to hurt and wanting to prevent potential injury.
+I had to stop and walk a bit this time betweek 8k and 10k, because of knee pain and I wanted to prevent potential injury.

 <div class="image-grid">